 As with other types of motor vehicle accidents, the liability in a self-driving car accident depends on how the accident occurred and whether others contributed to the accident.
 Whether an accident victim has a legal right to file a personal injury lawsuit after a self-driving car accident depends on the circumstances.

-Numerous companies including Tesla, Google, Mercedes-Benz, Volvo and Uber are working to develop fully autonomous cars.
-Self-driving cars are an evolving technology and the law is evolving to adapt to technological changes.
+Numerous companies including Tesla, Google, Mercedes-Benz, Volvo, and Uber are working to develop fully autonomous cars.
+Self-driving cars are evolving technology and the law is evolving to adapt to technological changes.

 Uber Fatality Accident

 In March, an Uber car operating on auto-pilot struck and killed Elaine Herzberg, who was pushing a bicycle across the street at night outside of a crosswalk in Tempe, Arizona.
 The video footage from the Uber car shows that the backup Uber driver sitting in the driver’s seat was not looking at the road when the Volvo SUV operating in auto-pilot mode failed to react to the sudden appearance of Herzberg in the road before the collision occurred.

 Less than two weeks after the March 18 accident, the family of Herzberg reached a settlement with Uber Technology.
 The terms of the settlement were not disclosed.
 But the settlement appears to have avoided for the time being the liability issues raised with autonomous car accidents.

 Among the legal questions that a self-driving car accident may raise are:

 - Who had ultimate responsibility, the self-driving car technology or the backup driver?

 - Could the backup human driver have taken action to avoid the accident?